theodoremoreland/OrderDashboard/README.md

 ## Getting the order data

-The method I used to get my order data is relatively primitive and volatile, considering it isn't fully automated and is based on a particular version of the DoorDash website.
+If you're interested, you can use my scripts to follow the method I used to grab my order history data.
+However, the method I used is relatively primitive and volatile, considering it isn't fully automated and is based on a particular version of the DoorDash website.
 If DoorDash updates the order history page, the script used to grab the order history will likely fail.
-This was sufficient for the scope of the project as I didn't anticipate much value in repeating this process.
-The value being to recognizes spending habits, not to monitor changes to those habits.
+This was sufficient for the scope of the project as I didn't anticipate much value in repeating this process (I wanted to identify trends but not monitor them).

-Two scripts were used to get my order data.
+Two scripts are used to get the order history and prepare the data for analysis.
 One script parses the data [`scripts/webScraper.js`](https://github.com/theodoremoreland/OrderDashboard/blob/main/scripts/webScraper.js).
 The other script transforms that data into a format better suited for performing analysis [`scripts/transform_data.py`](https://github.com/theodoremoreland/OrderDashboard/blob/main/scripts/transform_data.py).
-The exact steps for using the scripts can be found below:

 ### Web scraping

 1. Log in to your DoorDash account via the DoorDash website.
-2. Visit the order history page on the DoorDash website.
+2. Visit the Order History page on the DoorDash website.
-3. Open the developer tools from the order history page.
+3. Open the "developer tools" from the Order History page.
-4. Copy and paste the JavaScript from `webScraper.js` into the dev console.
+4. Copy and paste the JavaScript from [`scripts/webScraper.js`](https://github.com/theodoremoreland/OrderDashboard/blob/main/scripts/webScraper.js) into the dev console.
 5. Press Enter key and wait for script to finish running.
-6. Once the script is complete, copy the message printed in the dev console into a JSON file.
+6. Once the script is complete, copy the message printed in the dev console into an empty JSON file.

 ### Transforming data